-In dual mouse mode, the Synchronize Mouse command forces realignment of the target server mouse pointer with KVM Client mouse pointer.
+In dual mouse mode, the Synchronize Mouse command forces realignment of the target server mouse cursor with the client mouse cursor.

-- To synchronize the mouse, do one of the following: - Choose Mouse > Synchronize Mouse or click the Synchronize Mouse button in the toolbar.
+- To synchronize the mouse cursors, do one of the following: - Click the Synchronize Mouse button kin the KVM client toolbar, or select Mouse > Synchronize Mouse from the menu bar.

-Note: This option is available only in Standard and Intelligent mouse
+Note: This option is available only in Standard and Intelligent mouse modes.